 2019 FED Announcement leads to Gold Rally

 February 2018 VIX melt up

 S&P 4th Worst Drawdown since 1999

 S&P 5th Worst Drawdown since 1999

 Historically, US Equities have been the highest performing asset class, delivering almost 9.6% nominal and 6.5% real returns, which is why many of our reads are intently focused on Equities.
-All of our Econometric reads are currently forecasting positive Equity performance.
-We are seeing positive Growth across all timeframes, as well as Equity-favoring Yield Spreads.
-All signs point to a bullish Equity market.
+We are currently bullish on Equities.
+Economic Growth is up in the long and short-term and Yield Spreads also favor Equities.

 From an econometric perspective, Commodities are primarily impacted by Growth (measured in the Short-Term), Fear and Inflation.
 Economic Growth requires raw materials, Fear causes market participants to flee from risky assets, and Commodities are an Inflation hedge.
-Commodities look fairly attractive today as a result of negative Fear and positive Short-Term Growth.
-Our Composite Inflation Index is negative, which would normally result in a sell signal for Commodities, but the apparent quantitative easing present in the market mutes this signal.
+Our Commodity outlook today is a buy signal, as a result of positive Short-Term Growth and positive Inflation.
+Our buy signal is slightly weaker than it otherwise would be due to positive Fear.
 Our Gold-specific read on Inflation is also positive, making us long gold at the moment.

 Copyright © 2019 Ramsey Quantitative Systems, Inc.